kkirchhoff20/GoFish/README.md

 # GoFish
-The classic Go Fish card game that runs in the command prompt
+A commandline version of the classic Go Fish card game made entirely from scratch.
+Both the ComputerPlayer and UserPlayer inherit from the Playable interface.
+The class Program contains the actual gameplay loop.